spt-haru/docs/eft-packet-sniffing.md

 ## File integrity

 1. search for `RunFilesChecking`
-2. replace `RunFIlesChecking`'s method body with this:
+2. replace `RunFilesChecking`'s method body with this:

 ```cs
 {